CaioCeretta/Cod3r-b/mentoria/specialist/Next.Js/urna-eletronica/apps/backend/comments.md

     ■ 2.
 Using with Nest DI (Dependency Injection)

       If we want Nest to automatically create an instance and inject it within other providers, we need `@Injectable()`

+      ```ts
+        @Injectable()
+        export class PrismaProvider extends PrismaClient {}
+      ```

+        .
+With no Injectable() nest will not recognize this class as a provider and won't be able to inject it inside `CandidatoPrisma`
+        .
+With Injectable(), Nest knows it can instantiate and manage the lifecycle of the object